scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 context, dependency injection, expressing capabilities, computing new types and proving relationships between them.

-However, we identify a few consequences that implicits gave rise to, as a programming style.
-Firstly, users used implicit conversions between types, in an unprincipled matter.
-This overuse of implicit conversions decluttered code for sure, but it made it harder for people to reason about.
+However, with great power comes great responsibility.
+The current design of implicits has shown some limitations, which we have been trying to identify and address to make Scala a clearer and more pleasant language.
+First of all, we found that the syntactic similarity was too great between implicit _conversions_ and implicit _values_ that depend on other implicit values.
+Both of them appear in the snippet below:

 ```scala
 implicit def i1(implicit x: T): C[T] = ... // 1: conditional implicit value
 implicit def i2(x: T): C[T] = ...          // 2: implicit conversion
 ```

+Some users used implicit conversions, in an unprincipled matter.
+This overuse of implicit conversions decluttered code.
+However, while implicit conversions can be useful to remove clutter, their abuse makes it harder for people to reason about the code.

-The `implicit` keyword is used for both implicit conversions and conditional implicit values and we identify that their semantic differences must be communicated more clearly syntactically.
-Secondly, implicits pose challenges for tooling such as error reporting for failed implicit searches.
-Furthermore, the `implicit` keyword is way too overloaded (implicit vals, defs, objects, parameters).
-For instance, a newcomer can easily confuse the two examples above while they demonstrate completely different things, a typeclass instance is an implicit object or val if unconditional and an implicit def with implicit parameters if conditional; arguably all of them are surprisingly similar (syntactically).
+The `implicit` keyword is used for both implicit conversions and conditional implicit values and we identified that their semantic differences must be communicated more clearly syntactically.
+Furthermore, the `implicit` keyword is ascribed too many overloaded meanings in the language (implicit vals, defs, objects, parameters).
+For instance, a newcomer can easily confuse the two examples above, although they demonstrate completely different things, a typeclass instance is an implicit object or val if unconditional and an implicit def with implicit parameters if conditional; arguably all of them are surprisingly similar (syntactically).
 Another consideration is that the `implicit` keyword annotates a whole parameter section instead of a single parameter, and passing an argument to an implicit parameter looks like a regular application.
 This is problematic because it can create confusion regarding what parameter gets passed in a call.
-Last but not least, sometimes implicit parameters are merely propagated in nested function calls and not used at all, so names of implicit parameters are not always necessary.
+Last but not least, sometimes implicit parameters are merely propagated in nested function calls and not used at all, so giving names to implicit parameters is often redundant and only adds noise to a function signature.

 Consequently, we introduce two new language features: